Monash-RNA-Systems-Biology-Laboratory/tailquant/README.md

     out_dir="my_output_dir",
     in_file="reads.parquet")

-# Optionally in step 2 you can filter by poly(T) length
+# Optionally in step 2 you can filter by poly(T) length.
 demux_reads(
     out_dir="my_output_dir",
     in_file="reads.parquet",